Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 Use the box model and flex to style your Zen Garden page.
 Do the following things:

-- Create a card of one of more of the sections in the Zen Garden page.
+- Create a card of one or more of the sections on the Zen Garden page.
 Take a look at some of the Zen Garden pages for ideas.
 Look for "cards" there to see what others have done.
 Here are a few ideas:
-	- Any of the sub sections under: `section.intro` or `div.main` would be good candidates for Cards.
+	- Any of the sub-sections under: `section.intro` or `div.main` would be good candidates for Cards.
 Making three cards for: `div.explanation`, `div.participation`, and `div.benfits`.
-You can arranges these in a row using flex.
+You can arrange these in a row using flex.
 	- The lists of links at the bottom of the page, `div.design-selection`, `div.design-archives`, and `div.zen-resources`, could also be good candidates for cards.
-	- The `div.design-selection` contains a list with each list item containing two links, one the link to the design and the a link to the designer.
+	- The `div.design-selection` contains a list with each list item containing two links, one the link to the design and a link to the designer.
 Each of these list items could be a card!
 - Create a button style and use it somewhere on your page.
-The style of your buttons is up to you but it's importatn that the style you give makes stand out something that invites user interaction!
+The style of your buttons is up to you but the style you give must make stand out something that invites user interaction!
 Here are few ideas:
 	- Style the links in the `footer` like buttons.
-You can use flex box here.
+You can use the flexbox here.
 	- The `div.design-archives` section contains two links that more designs.
 These two links would be great candidates for buttons!
-	- The `div.zen-resources` section contains 5 links that would also be good candidates for button!
+	- The `div.zen-resources` section contains 5 links that would also be good candidates for a button!

 Submit your work to GradeScope!